 October 24th, 2013 Stephanie Phillips

-For part three of our installment of interior design research tools, we’re highlighting the incredible ease of use of the Research Design Connections Archive (RDC), a database FREE for University of Texas students.
-Containing over 1,800 archived articles and blog posts (oh hey, Open Access theme!), RDC offers a wide array of search tools that you can utilize to craft even the most specific results possible.
+For part three of our installment of interior design research tools, we’re highlighting the incredible ease of use of the Research Design Connections Archive (RDC), one of the many paid subscriptions that UT Libraries maintains on behalf of University of Texas students, faculty and staff.
+Containing over 1,800 archived articles and blog posts, RDC offers a wide array of search tools that you can utilize to craft even the most specific results possible.

 Unique to this database is its attention to these combination options.
 A special emphasis is put on behavior and special populations, two factors that are seminal to the design experience, but are sometimes overlooked in favor of trends or stylistic features.
 A specific setting is also offered as an option to narrow your search, which presents monumental ease if you’re zooming into a specific category of design.